aws-samples/eks-workshop-v2/website/docs/servicemesh/20-traffic-management/30-expose_a_service.md

 As in this example, you can make a single set of routing rules that apply to all matching services by using wildcard ("*") prefixes under `hosts`.

-To make the gateway to work as intended with those routing rules, you must bind/link this virtual service resource to the gateway resource name **watchn-gateway** you created in the previous step.
+To make the gateway to work as intended with those routing rules, you must bind/link this virtual service resource to the gateway resource name **ui-gateway** you created in the previous step.

 **_Note:_**